 You now know the “stops” let's look at the naming convention that was used in order to easily track and scale our campaigns.

 Each new campaign was denoted by its own number, each launch a new consecutive number.

 Each new “Launch” would have 2 Ad Campaigns launched for it.
 1 was a Broad ad, think capitalized interest…i.e. Golf club, Fishing rod, Sewing Machine, Ghost hunting.

 The 2nd is always a more specific ad… i.e. makingbirdies.com, ugly stik, sew mama sew, hauntcon.

 This allowed us to target a broad range of targeting options within a niche and allowed us to cast our net much wider than launching 1 ad per new design.

 The image makes it clearer how we denote each campaign.
-The number in sequence of launch.
-The capitalised for the series name, the Niche, the region targeted, and the ad number.
+The number in the sequence of launch.
+The capitalized for the series name, the Niche, the region targeted, and the ad number.

 Step 4 – Scaling

 Scaling is always the fun part and is what I can attribute my Shopify success story too.
 While we stick to a very similar method each time we do scale, we continually test and introduce new ways to make sales.

 The beauty of being able to scale a campaign is that there is enough fat in that campaign to start testing other things that could work.
 These days, it is almost infinite the number of ways that you can scale out.